-- Q 1: Our Booster Club is very anxious to award rings to the students who participated in the state basketball tournament.
-Is this a violation? - A: Yes, this is a direct violation.
-The superintendent is held responsible to make certain that no organization or group outside the school makes an award to a member of your team, and that no member of the team accepts any award for his participation except the unattached letter or insignia of his school. - Q 2: Our school desires to give each member of our championship basketball team a gold basketball appropriately engraved.
-Is this a violation? - A: No, this is not a violation, provided the award does not exceed \$50 in value.
+Q 1: Our Booster Club is very anxious to award rings to the students who participated in the state basketball tournament.
+Is this a violation?

+A: Yes, this is a direct violation.
+The superintendent is held responsible to make certain that no organization or group outside the school makes an award to a member of your team, and that no member of the team accepts any award for his participation except the unattached letter or insignia of his school.
-it would make each of them ineligible to compete in interscholastic basketball.

-- Q 3: Our Booster Club desires to award a large plaque to the school in recognition of our basketball team's outstanding performance this year.
-Is this a violation? - A: No, this is not a violation.
+Q2: Our school desires to give each member of our championship basketball team a gold basketball appropriately engraved.
+Is this a violation?

+A: No, this is not a violation, provided the award does not exceed \$50 in value.

+Q3: OurBoosterClubdesirestoawardalargeplaquetotheschoolinrecognitionofourbasketballteam'soutstanding performance this year.
+Is this aviolation?

+A: No, this is not a violation.
 The award is being given to the school and not the individual.
-It remains the property of the school. - Q 4: A former coach of our school desires to give the school a large cup and each year have engraved upon the cup the name of the student who has the best record for free throws during the basketball season.
-Is this a violation? - A: No, it would not be a violation for your school to accept the cup.
-The cup would remain the property of the school. - Q 5: Our Booster Club wants to send our football team to a college football game in recognition of their outstanding performance in football this fall.
-Is this a violation? - A: Yes.
-The offer of the service club is a violation; however, your school could accept money from the service club and sponsor and supervise such a project. - Q 6: Can a local businessman, on behalf of his business or as an individual, give an Outstanding Wrestler of the Tournament Award or Outstanding Player of the Game Award during the week? - A: Yes.
-However, the award would be limited to an unframed, unmounted paper certificate. - Q 7: Can a host school award an outstanding wrestler award of a tournament or an outstanding player of an invitational basketball tournament? - A: Yes, provided the award does not exceed \$50 in value.
+It remains the property of the school.

+Q4: A former coach of our school desires to give the school a large cup and each year have engraved upon the cup the name of the student who has the best record for free throws during the basketball season.
+Is this a violation?

+A: No, it would not be a violation for your school to accept the cup.
+The cup would remain the property of the school.
+Q 5: Our Booster Club wants to send our football team to a college football game in recognition of their outstanding performance in football this fall.
+Is this a violation?

+A: Yes.
+The offer of the service club is a violation; however, your school could accept money from the service club and sponsor and supervise such a project.

+Q 6: Can a local businessman, on behalf of his business or as an individual, give an Outstanding Wrestler of the Tournament Award or Outstanding Player of the Game Award during the week?

+A: Yes.
+However, the award would be limited to an unframed, unmounted paper certificate.

+Q7: Can a host school award an outstanding wrestler award of a tournament or an outstanding player of an invitational basketball tournament?

+A: Yes, provided the award does not exceed \$50 in value.